Nandrolone as a Potential Alternative Androgen with Reduced Androgenic Side Effects for Transfeminine and Transmasculine

 Nandrolone has sometimes been described as “non-masculinizing” or “minimally virilizing”, but this is misleading and inaccurate.
 Nandrolone has high potential to produce masculinizing skeletal, fat, and muscular effects, like growth of muscles, widening of shoulders, masculine enlargement, elongation, and shaping of bones, and masculine distribution of fat.
-It also has high capacity to produce voice deepening (the vocal tissue notably being muscle).
+It also has high capacity to produce voice deepening (the vocal tissue notably being part muscle).
 The only clear differences in masculinizing effect between nandrolone and testosterone are that nandrolone has a greatly reduced potential for androgenic effect in skin and hair follicles.
 Succinctly, nandrolone could be thought of as testosterone with minimization of the undesirable skin and hair effects.

 The vocal tissue, consisting of the vocal cords and the larynx, are part muscle, and 5α-reductase is expressed minimally or not at all in this tissue (Bhagavan, 2002; Kicman, 2008).
 Accordingly, voice deepening is normal in individuals with 5α-reductase type 2 deficiency (Imperato-McGinley & Zhu, 2002).
 As such, nandrolone would be expected to produce voice deepening similarly to testosterone.
 In accordance, voice deepening has been reported with nandrolone in women at doses used in postmenopausal osteoporosis (Gerritsma et al., 1994; Geusens, 1995; Frisoli et al., 2005).
 There are case reports of severe and complete masculinization of the voice in women treated with excessive doses of nandrolone (Damsté, 1964; Brodnitz, 1971; Baker, 1999).
 Voice changes have also been seen with nandrolone derivatives like normethandrone (Feldman et al., 1960).